PradyunHebbar/jetclassroot2hdf5/README.md

 5. `Nobj`: Number of particles per event
 6. `Jet`: Jet 4-momentum

-   *This script meant to be used for the PELICAN architecture (https://github.com/abogatskiy/PELICAN)
+   *This script was written to be used for the PELICAN architecture (https://github.com/abogatskiy/PELICAN)

 ## Dataset Information